CelVoxes/Axon/README.md

 ## License

-Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+This project is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+See `LICENSE` for the full legal code, including the non-commercial and share-alike requirements.
+Please note that this license is not OSI-approved; contact the maintainers if you need a commercial license.